wasp-lang/wasp/web/docs/tutorials/todo-app/01-creating-new-project.md

 them alone (for now).

 :::note Typescript Support
-We've introduced Typescript support in Beta version 0.7.0, but you are free to use JavaScript (js/jsx) or TypeScript (ts/tsx) as you see fit, on a file-by-file basis.
+Wasp supports Typescript out of the box but you are free to use JavaScript (js/jsx) or TypeScript (ts/tsx) as you see fit, on a file-by-file basis.

 For this tutorial, we will simply use vanilla Javascript and JSX syntax 🍦